Navajo Family Voices

 PUBERTY RITES OF PASSAGE

-In the video below, traditional counselor Ray Deal talks about renewing rites of passage for boys and young men, for respect to women and preventing violence, what it is to become a man and what families intergenerationally do.
-Instructing on male rites of passage
+In the video below, traditional counselor Ray Deal talks about renewing rites of passage for boys and young men as foundational for community violence prevention and keeping intergenerational respect.
+This video focuses on historical mentorship models that support family stability.

 Picture